signaldust/dust-toolkit/README.md

 games.
 The primary design principle is to try to minimize boilerplate, both internally and for applications, but without sacrificing flexibility.

+Also note that the included editor program `dusted` is not necessarily intended to be a production quality product and does not necessarily represent the code quality expected from the rest of the toolkit.
+While it is the editor I use as my day-to-day code editor, it's original function was to exercise the toolkit for the purpose of dog-food testing.

 ## License

 The following license applies to the toolkit itself: